 In addition to skin troubles, individuals with psoriasis are also more susceptible to joint troubles.
-Up to 30% of individuals who have psoriasis will also develop psoriatic arthritis.
-Psoriatic arthritis is one of the most common types of arthritis, following osteoarthritis and rheumatoid arthritis.
+Up to 30% of individuals who have psoriasis will also develop rheumatoid arthritis.
 Psoriasis precedes the onset of psoriatic arthritis in 85% of cases; however, in rare instances individuals can develop psoriatic arthritis without having prior psoriasis symptoms.
 The onset of psoriatic arthritis typically occurs between the fourth and fifth decade.

-If you are experiencing joint pain and have a history of psoriasis, you should get checked out by a doctor to see if you have psoriatic arthritis.
-In addition to joint pain and inflammation, some of the more common symptoms of psoriatic arthritis include:
+If you are experiencing joint pain and have a history of psoriasis, it may be a good idea to visit a doctor to see if you have psoriatic arthritis.
+In addition to joint pain, some of the more common symptoms of psoriatic arthritis include:

-How will your doctor diagnose a case of psoriatic arthritis?
-Your doctor will take your medical history, your family history, and do a physical examination.
-Additionally he or she will perform a number of tests to single-out a diagnosis of psoriatic arthritis.
-Because psoriatic arthritis shares many of its symptoms with other types of arthritis, often, one of the tell-tale signs of psoriatic arthritis is the presence of psoriasis.
+To diagnose psoriatic arthritis, your doctor will take your medical history, family history, and consuct a physical examination.
+Additionally, he or she will perform a number of tests to narrow the list of possible diagnoses to psoriatic arthritis.
+Because psoriatic arthritis shares many symptoms with other types of arthritis, often, one of the tell-tale signs of psoriatic arthritis is the presence of psoriasis.

-During a physical examination, your doctor will be looking for swollen joints, “sausage-like” fingers and toes, nail pitting and other nail changes, and look for tender areas that psoriatic arthritis tends to cause (e.g., in the heel or in the soles of your feet).
-In addition to taking your medical history, your doctor will likely use a number of imaging and laboratory tests to help with a diagnosis.
+During a physical examination, your doctor will be looking for swollen joints, “sausage-like” fingers and toes, nail pitting and other nail changes.
+They may “look” for tenderness in areas that psoriatic arthritis tends to cause (e.g., in the heel or in the soles of your feet).
+Depending on their findings from your history and physical examination, they may choose to carryout some imaging and laboratory tests to confirm the suspected diagnosis.

-Imaging tests, such as x-rays and MRIs, can be ordered by your doctor for diagnosis purposes.
-X-rays can be used to examine joint damage, while MRIs are issued to examine damage to the tendons and ligaments.
+Imaging tests, such as X-rays and MRIs are commonly ordered by doctors to aid the diagnostic process.
+X-rays can be used to further examine joint damage, while MRIs provide insight into the extent of damage to the tendons and ligaments.

-Laboratory tests to test for psoriatic arthritis include Rheumatoid Factor (RF) tests and joint fluid tests.
-RF is an antibody present in individuals who have rheumatoid arthritis; however, it does not appear in individuals with psoriatic arthritis.
-Because rheumatoid arthritis and psoriatic arthritis have so many overlapping symptoms that it’s hard to diagnose between the two, presence of RF can rule out psoriatic arthritis.
-Joint fluid tests sample fluid from inflamed joints.
-Presence of uric acid crystals in the fluid are indicative of gout instead of psoriatic arthritis.
-Gout also has many similar characteristics of psoriatic arthritis.
+Laboratory tests for psoriatic arthritis include Rheumatoid Factor (RF) tests and synovial (joint) fluid tests.
+RF is an antibody present in individuals who have rheumatoid arthritis; however, it does not usually appear in individuals with psoriatic arthritis.
+Because rheumatoid arthritis and psoriatic arthritis have so many overlapping symptoms, a diagnostic line may be difficult to draw.
+Synovial fluid sampling refers to the collection of fluid from an affected joint for testing.
+The synovial fluid sometimes contains properties which may help rule out arthritis.
+For example, the presence of uric acid crystals in the fluid is indicative of gout instead of psoriatic arthritis.
+Gout also has many characteristics similar to psoriatic arthritis.

 There is no cure for psoriatic arthritis.
-However, with prompt and proper treatment, psoriatic arthritis symptoms can be controlled and pain lessened significantly.
-Drug treatment therapies, natural remedies, and lifestyle changes are class treatment options for psoriatic arthritis.
+However, with prompt and proper treatment, psoriatic arthritis symptoms can be controlled and the pain lessened significantly.
+Prescription medications, natural remedies, and lifestyle changes are all management options for psoriatic arthritis.

-Non-steroidal anti-inflammatory drugs (NSAIDs): One of the most common medications prescribed to treat psoriatic arthritis, NSAIDs are designed to reduce joint inflammation and the pain associated with it.
-There are a number of OTC options for NSAIDs (e.g., Advil and Motrin) and also several prescription NSAIDs.
-Several side effects can occur from long-term use, including stomach irritation and bleeding, with an increased risk for heart attack and stroke.
+Non-steroidal anti-inflammatory drugs (NSAIDs): One of the most common medications prescribed to treat psoriatic arthritis, NSAIDs are designed to reduce joint inflammation and the associated pain.
+There are a number of OTC options (e.g., Advil and Motrin) and several prescription NSAIDs.
+Several side effects can occur from long-term use, such as increased stomach irritation and the risk of bleeding from ulcers.

-Disease-modifying antirheumatic drugs (DMARDs): These anti-inflammatory drugs are made to prevent joint damage by inhibiting inflammatory chemicals that cause joint inflammation and resulting joint pain.
+Disease-modifying antirheumatic drugs (DMARDs): These anti-inflammatory drugs are made to prevent joint damage by inhibiting inflammatory chemicals that cause joint inflammation.
 Common DMARDs prescribed for psoriatic arthritis include methotrexate and sulfasalazine.

-Corticosteroids: These drugs are designed to work like the body’s natural cortisol (produced by the adrenal glands), which works as an anti-inflammatory agent.
-Long-term use of corticosteroids can cause weight gain, facial swelling, and osteoporosis.
+Corticosteroids: These drugs are designed to work like the body’s natural steroid cortisol (produced by the adrenal glands), which works as an anti-inflammatory agent.
+Long-term use of corticosteroids can cause weight gain, facial swelling, and predispose users to osteoporosis.
 Most individuals with psoriatic arthritis take corticosteroids orally, but the drug can also be injected into inflamed joints to provide temporary pain relief.

-Biologics: Biologics stop inflammation at the cellular level and include two types to treat psoriatic arthritis: anti-tumor necrosis factor-alpha (TNF-alpha) and ustekinumab.
-TNF-alpha drugs block proteins that kickstart the inflammation process.
-Ustekinumab drugs also inhibit proteins that cause inflammation.
-Biologics are known to suppress the immune system, leaving you susceptible to infections and illnesses.
-Both types of biologics are also prescribed to treat psoriasis.
+Biologics: Biologics stop inflammation at the cellular level and include two common types used to treat psoriatic arthritis: anti-tumor necrosis factor-alpha (TNF-alpha) and ustekinumab, both monoclonal antibodies.
+TNF-alpha drugs block proteins that kickstart the inflammatory process while Ustekinumab contains an antibody that suppresses proteins known as cytokines which activate and coordinate inflammation.
+In general, biologics are known to suppress the immune system, leaving you susceptible to infections and illnesses.

 There are several natural remedies to treat psoriatic arthritis and related psoriasis.
 Most of these remedies are based on anecdotal evidence over scientific fact; however, many people swear by their treatment utility.